superseriousbusiness/gotosocial/README.md

 #### BSDs

-Mostly works, just (a few issues)[https://github.com/ncruces/go-sqlite3/wiki/Support-matrix] with WASM SQLite; check release notes carefully when installing on NetBSD or FreeBSD.
+Mostly works, just [a few things to keep in mind](https://github.com/ncruces/go-sqlite3/wiki/Support-matrix) with WASM SQLite; check release notes carefully when installing on NetBSD or FreeBSD.
 If running with Postgres you should have no issues.

 #### 32-bit